Participating in clinical trial during COVID-19

 MD Anderson provides inpatient deliveries of personal items Monday through Friday only from 8 a.m. to 3 p.m.
 We encourage patients to have their daily visitor bring any items they need when they come to visit.
 Inpatient deliveries are not available during institutional holidays or on weekends.

 Patients’ personal clergy or chaplains may visit them in the hospital at any time without it counting towards their one visitor per day.
 Clergy will need to show identification from their organization to the entry screening team and have the name of the inpatient they’re visiting, as well as the room number.

 When you arrive, you will be given a face mask and asked to sanitize your hands.
 Everyone who enters patient care areas – including patients and their daily visitor – must pass entry screening.

-You will see COVID-19 screening questions posted and you’ll be asked if you can answer no to the following questions.
+You will see the following COVID-19 screening questions and be asked the following questions:

 - Do you have a temperature more than 100.4°F/38°C today?

 - Have you had a fever (more than 100.4°F/38°C) or chills in the past 7 days?

 - Have you had a positive COVID-19 test in the past 14 days?

 - Has anyone in your household tested positive for COVID-19 in the past 14 days?